CCI-Tools/cate/doc/source/user_manual/um_gui.rst

 *data stores*.

 Using the drop-down list located at the top of the panel, it is possible to switch between the the currently available data stores.
-At the time of writing, two data stores were available in Cate, ``esa_cci_odp`` the remote ESA Open Data Portal, and ``local`` representing data sources made available on your local computer.
+At the time of writing, two data stores were available in Cate, the remote *ESA Open Data Portal*, and *Local Data Sources* representing datasets made available through your file system.
 Below data stores selector, there is a search field, while typing, the list of data sources published through the selected data store is narrowed down.
 Selecting a data source entry will allow displaying its **Details**, namely the available (geo-physical) variables and the meta-data associated with the data source.